 Omni Tax Help

-If you’ve been putting this off, you already know how it got here.
-A slow year, a bad quarter, a preparer who dropped the ball, a problem you kept meaning to deal with.
+If you have been putting this off, you already know how it got here.
+A slow year, a bad quarter, a preparer who dropped the ball.
 The IRS balance grew while you focused on everything else.
-Now you’re looking for a way out, and you’re not sure who to trust.
+Now you need a way out, and you need to know who to trust.

 What IRS Tax Debt Relief Actually Means

-“Tax debt relief” is not a single program.
-It’s a category of IRS resolution options, each designed for a different financial situation.
-The right path depends on what you owe, what you earn, what you own, and whether you’re current on your filings.
+"Tax debt relief" is not a single program.
+It is a category of IRS resolution options, each designed for a different financial situation.
+The right path depends on what you owe, what you earn, what you own, and whether you are current on your filings.
 Choosing the wrong one costs time and can foreclose better options later.

-IRS Installment Agreement — A structured payment plan that lets you pay the balance over time.
+A structured payment plan that lets you pay the balance over time.
 Short-term plans run up to 180 days.
 Long-term plans extend beyond that.
-Entering a payment plan stops active collection actions.
-It does not stop interest and penalties from continuing to accrue, which is why the structure of the agreement matters.
-The difference between a well-structured plan and a poorly structured one can be thousands of dollars.
+Entering an agreement stops active collection actions but does not stop interest from accruing.
+The structure of the agreement determines whether it holds.
+Learn more

-IRS Penalty Abatement — A formal request to reduce or remove IRS penalties.
-The two main paths are First-Time Abatement (for taxpayers with a clean compliance history) and Reasonable Cause (for situations like illness or natural disaster).
+A formal request to reduce or remove IRS penalties.
+The two main paths are First-Time Abatement (clean compliance history) and Reasonable Cause (illness, natural disaster, documented hardship).
 Interest tied to an abated penalty can also be removed.
 Interest cannot be removed independently.
-Many clients qualify for abatement without knowing it.
-It’s one of the first things Omni evaluates in an initial review.
+Learn more

-Innocent Spouse Relief — If a joint return created a liability that belongs to your spouse, not you, this is the mechanism for separating that responsibility.
+If a joint return created a liability that belongs to your spouse, not you, this is the mechanism for separating that responsibility.
+The IRS evaluates whether you knew or should have known about the understatement, and whether holding you liable would be inequitable.
+Learn more

 The IRS Timeline: What Happens If You Wait